kyungjae-lee/engineers-notebook/cpp-programming/polymorphism.md

 ## `virtual` Destructors

 * Problems can happen when we destroy polymorphic objects.

+    * e.g., Deleting a polymorphic object that doesn't have a virtual destructor could lead to unexpected behavior.

 * If a derived class is destroyed by deleting its storage via the base class pointer and the class does not have a `virtual` destructor, then the behavior is undefined by the C++ standard.

-    - If this is the case, only the destructor of the pointer type class (i.e., base class) will be called and it is possible that the derived class' specific operations will not go through the proper termination process (e.g., writing buffers out, closing files, deleting pointers to the dynamically allocated memory space, etc.) which could potentially lead to a serious situation such as memory leak.
+    * If this is the case, only the destructor of the pointer type class (i.e., base class) will be called and it is possible that the derived class' specific operations will not go through the proper termination process (e.g., writing buffers out, closing files, deleting pointers to the dynamically allocated memory space, etc.) which could potentially lead to a serious situation such as memory leak.
 * Derived objects must be destroyed in the correct order starting at the correct
 * If a class has a `virtual` functions, ALWAYS provide a public `virtual` destructor.
 If base class destructor is `virtual` then all derived destructors are also `virtual`.
 (No need to provide the `virtual` keyword again, but it's best practice to do so.)
   ```cpp